maxkratt/FishNet-Documentation/guides/features/prediction/creating-code/non-controlled-object.md

         public void SetTick(uint value) => _tick = value;
     }

-    //Forces are not applied in this example but you
+    // Forces are not applied in this example but you
-    //could definitely still apply forces to the PredictionRigidbody
+    // could definitely still apply forces to the PredictionRigidbody
-    //even with no controller, such as if you wanted to bump it
+    // even with no controller, such as if you wanted to bump it
-    //with a player.
+    // with a player.
     private PredictionRigidbody PredictionRigidbody;

     private void Awake()